-Before Tufts, I wore a number of different hats in a vareity of industries.
+Before Tufts, I wore sveral different hats in a vareity of industries.
 I've spent the past decade working in various positions related to behavioral science.
 I have experience in capital markets, defense, and politics.
-Some highlights include: co-founding a startup that developed technology for Army Special Forces, studying portfolio manager behavior at a prominent hedge fund (before joining a portfolio team), helping political campaigns with digital analytics, and coordinating the cybersecurity for a presidential campaign.
+Some highlights include: co-founding a startup that developed technology augmenting situational awareness for Army Special Forces, studying portfolio manager behavior at a prominent hedge fund (before joining a portfolio team), helping political campaigns with digital analytics, and coordinating the cybersecurity for a presidential campaign.

-I was born in New York City, but grew up in London.
-My undergraduate degree was in Government with a focus in International Financial Regulation from Georgetown; I looked at the implementation of Basel II/III in the EU and proliferation of US orginated instruments in the European debt market.
+I was born in New York City but grew up in London.
+My undergraduate degree was in Government with a focus on International Financial Regulation from Georgetown; I looked at the implementation of Basel II/III in the EU and the proliferation of US-originated instruments in the European debt market.
 I still enjoy the occasional discussion about capital requirements and bank liquidity.
 I highly recommend The Ascent of Money by Niall Ferguson on the history of money and banking.

-Since leaving politics as a job, I have continued to stay active in civic affairs and I have worked as a poll worker for a number of election cycles.
-I enjoy getting outdoors and going on unique adventures!
-Some highlights include: doing an ice skating marathon in Finland twice, winning the Hoffman Trophy at Intercollegiate Offshore Regatta my senior year of college, and backpacking two sections of the Appalachian Trail.
-I also take a very data driven approach to my athletic endeavors, and you can find me many nights tinkering away with various recommendation engines I've built to help me optimize my training.
+Since leaving politics as a job, I have continued to stay active in civic affairs and have worked as a poll worker for several election cycles.
+I enjoy going outdoors and unique adventures!
+Some highlights include: doing an ice skating marathon in Finland twice, winning the Hoffman Trophy at Intercollegiate Offshore Regatta my final year of university, and backpacking two sections of the Appalachian Trail.
+I also enjoy wine and finding the perfect pairing for any occasion, and I've been working towards becoming a Certified Sommelier.